 \subsubsection{Monte Carlo Dropout}

-The Monte Carlo Dropout can be used to estimate uncertainty in neural networks by applying dropout at test time.
-Multiple forward passes with dropout generate a distribution of predictions from which variance and entropy can be derived to assess uncertainty.
-In the context of our study, we could have opted to use this technique instead of training G classifiers.
+The Monte Carlo dropout~\cite{gal2016dropout} can be used to estimate uncertainty in neural networks by applying the dropout at test time.
+Multiple forward passes with dropout generate a distribution of predictions from which uncertainty can be derived using any of the aforementioned techniques (standard deviation, entropy, etc.).

 \subsubsection{Bayesian Approaches}

-Bayesian methods offer a probabilistic framework to estimate the parameters of the model and to make predictions.
+Bayesian methods offer a probabilistic framework to estimate the parameters of the model and make predictions.
 These methods explicitly model uncertainty by considering prior beliefs about the model parameters and then updating those beliefs based on the observed data.
 In Bayesian modeling, the model parameters are treated as random variables and a posterior distribution is estimated using these parameters.
 The following are two common Bayesian approaches for measuring the uncertainty in classification problems.

 \begin{itemize}

 \item \relax \textbf{Bayesian model averaging (BMA):} BMA accounts for model uncertainty by combining the predictions of various models using their posterior probabilities as weighting factors.
-Instead of selecting a single ``best" model, BMA acknowledges the possibility of multiple plausible models, each with its own strengths and weaknesses.
+Instead of selecting a single ``best'' model, BMA acknowledges the possibility of multiple plausible models, each with its own strengths and weaknesses~\cite{Hoeting2016BayesianMA}.
 The steps to implement BMA are as follows.
 Select a set of candidate models that represent different hypotheses regarding the data-generating process underlying the data.
 These models may be of various types, such as linear regression, decision trees, neural networks, or any other model suited to the specific problem at hand.
 Using the available data, train each candidate model.
 Calculate the posterior probabilities of the models.
 Using the posterior probabilities of each model as weights, calculate the weighted average of each model's predictions.
 The weighted average is the BMA prediction for the input instance and class.

-\item \relax \textbf{Bayesian neural networks (BNNs):} BNNs are an extension of conventional neural networks in which the weights and biases of the network are treated as random variables.
+\item \relax \textbf{Bayesian neural networks (BNNs):} BNNs~\cite{mullachery2018bayesian} are an extension of conventional neural networks in which the weights and biases of the network are treated as random variables.
 The primary distinction between BNNs and conventional neural networks is that BNNs model uncertainty directly in the weights and biases.
 The posterior distributions of the network weights and biases (learned during training) capture the uncertainty, which can then be utilized to generate predictive distributions for each class.
 This enables multiple predictions to be generated by sampling these predictive distributions, which can be used to quantify the uncertainty associated with each class.

 \end{itemize}